대수다양체

 \[E_2^{p,q}=\begin{cases}H^q(X, \mathcal{F})&\text{$p=0$}\\0&\text{otherwise}\end{cases}\]and \(E_2^{p,q}=E_\infty^{p,q}\).
 Since the two spectral sequences converge to the same \(H^\bullet(\Tot(K))\), we conclude that

-\[\check{H}^n(\mathcal{U}, \mathcal{F}) \cong H^n(X, \mathcal{F}).\]Then the only obstacle to our intuition is how demanding this acyclicity condition is, but fortunately it is a more generous condition than one might think.
+\[\check{H}^n(\mathcal{U}, \mathcal{F}) \cong H^n(X, \mathcal{F})\]Then the only obstacle to our intuition is how demanding this acyclicity condition is, but fortunately it is a more lenient condition than one might think.

-The proof of this is as follows: letting \(A\) be the coordinate ring of \(X\), if we find an injective resolution \(I^\bullet\) of \(M\) in the category \(\lMod{A}\), this gives \(\widetilde{I^\bullet}\) (which is a resolution in \(\QCoh(X)\)), and the sheaf given by an injective module is always flasque and hence acyclic.
+The proof of this is that if we let \(A\) be the coordinate ring of \(X\) and find an injective resolution \(I^\bullet\) of \(M\) in the category \(\lMod{A}\), this gives \(\widetilde{I^\bullet}\) (which is a resolution in \(\QCoh(X)\)), and the sheaf given by an injective module is always flasque and hence acyclic.

 Now consider an arbitrary variety \(X\) and a quasi-coherent sheaf \(\mathcal{F}\) defined on it, and suppose an affine open cover \(\mathcal{U}\) of \(\mathcal{F}\) is given.
-For this data to satisfy the hypotheses of Theorem 11, every finite intersection of elements of \(\mathcal{U}\) must again be affine.
+Then for these data to satisfy the hypotheses of Theorem 11 (Leray), every finite intersection of \(\mathcal{U}\) must again be affine.
 If the diagonal

 Godement Resolution

-In Definition 1 we defined sheaf cohomology via injective resolution, but since directly computing an injective resolution is generally difficult, we saw one solution to this problem by using the result Theorem 11 that Čech cohomology and sheaf cohomology are isomorphic.
+We defined sheaf cohomology via injective resolution in Definition 1, but since directly computing an injective resolution is generally difficult, we examined one solution to this: using the result Theorem 11 (Leray) that Čech cohomology and sheaf cohomology are isomorphic.

-The Godement resolution, which we examine in this section, also starts from the same problem.
+The Godement resolution that we examine in this section also starts from the same problem.
 That is, computing sheaf cohomology in general is a very complicated task, so Definition 1 is conceptually clean but somewhat lacking in practicality.
-We now define a concrete resolution.
+We now define a specific resolution.
 This is not an injective resolution, but a flasque resolution, and for our purposes this is sufficient.

 Intuitively, \(C^0(\mathcal{F})\) can be thought of as the collection of functions that choose an element of \(\mathcal{F}_x\) at each point \(x\in X\) with no constraints whatsoever; from this perspective it is sometimes called the sheaf of discontinuous sections.
 The following is a basic property of this sheaf.